chrisgundling/YoloLight/README.md

     rosrun yolo_light darkflow.py
     ```

+ ### Running stadalone darkflow with `run.py`
+When running the `run.py` script, due to the difference in images that are read in from ROS, one small change within the code must be made.

+On line 18-19 in `yolo_light/scripts/net/yolo/test.py` you must uncomment line 18 and comment line 19.

 ## More info about other features of darkflow
 Seperate from what is decribed above, for testing outside of ROS, you can also just run `flow`.
 ```bash